 A student weaves together concepts, analytical practices, and language practices, learning all three at the same time.

-Under the Critical Dialogic Interaction model, “imperfect English” is accepted as part of the road to full proficiency.
+Under the Quality Interaction model, “imperfect English” is accepted as part of the road to full proficiency.
 What is valued above all is intellectual engagement: making sense of and understanding each other’s central ideas, including the logical links across them, the connections, and the differences.

 More higher-order thinking and more exploration lead to more language development, as students weave new information into preexisting structures of meaning.
 For example: